2023 Best Value English Language & Literature Schools in Mississippi

 Best Mississippi Schools for Affordable Quality in English Language & Literature

-Our 2023 rankings named University of Southern Mississippi the best value school in Mississippi for English language and literature students.
-Located in the city of Hattiesburg, Southern Miss is a public school with a fairly large student population.
+Our analysis found University of Southern Mississippi to be the best value school for English language and literature students who want to pursue a degree in Mississippi.
+Located in the city of Hattiesburg, Southern Miss is a public college with a fairly large student population.

-Jackson State undergraduate students pay an average of $8,445 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Jackson State are $8,445 a year.
 The average amount in student loans that English language and literature majors at Jackson State take out is $31,516.

 Full English Language & Literature at Jackson State University Report